vipul2802/o365hq.com/content/blog/How to open a secure email from Office 365 using third-party email providers.md

 ![](https://o365hq.com/images/554.png)

-Messages encrypted with Office 365 stay encrypted and remain inside the Office 365 service.
+Messages encrypted with Microsoft 365 stay encrypted and remain inside the Microsoft 365 service.
 This helps secure your email when it's received.